YakZhang/MigratePro/README.md

 ## Acknowledgement

-The code of exploration/ is partly insibired by Droidbot.
-Thanks to Droidbot!
+The code of exploration is partly insibired by Droidbot.

 Li, Yuanchun, el al. ''Droidbot: a lightweight UI-guided test input generator for Android.''
 In Proceedings of the 39th International Conference on Software Engineeering Companion (ICSE-C'17).
 Buenos Aires, Argentina, 2017.